One year full-time, two years part-time.

-All students in the Professional Stream are required to study the core modules: Patent Law I & II, Copyright & Designs Law I, Law of Trade Marks & Unfair Competition I, Basic Principles of English Law, and a compulsory Study Project where students develop skills in project management, commercial and litigation practice.
+All students in the Professional Stream are required to study the core modules: Fundamentals of Law and Professional Ethics; Designs and Copyright Law; The Law of Patents I & II; Trade Mark Law I & II; and a compulsory Study Project where students develop skills in project management, commercial and litigation practice.

-- Three-hour, 15-minute papers for each full core option, for example Copyright and Designs Law I and II
+•Three-hour, 15-minute papers for each full core option, for example Trade Mark Law I & II.

-- Two-hour, 30-minute papers for each half option, for example Licensing Practice (if option is run)
+•Two-hour, 15-minute papers for each half option (if option is run).

-Students are offered the chance to undertake additional special papers for those intending to be Patent and/or Trade Mark Attorney (Professional Stream only).
-Those who opt to undertake these exams gain exemption from the CIPA and ITMA foundation-level exams and in line with the exemption criteria laid down by IPReg and also gain a pass in the additional Certificate of Intellectual Property Law.
+Students are offered the chance to undertake additional special papers for those intending to be patent and/or trade mark attorneys (Professional Stream only).
+Those who opt to undertake these exams gain exemption from the CIPA and CITMA foundation level exams, and in line with the exemption criteria laid down by IPReg also gain a pass in the additional Certificate of Intellectual Property Law.

 Minimum lower second class honours degree or equivalent – any discipline for Business Stream; any subject area for Professional Stream.
 Students undertaking the professional stream wishing to undertake a career within the patents field would usually have a degree in science or engineering.